cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 - Its a no-SQL database, not a relational db
   - the mental model is very different from a RDBMS
   - you need to create your own indexes manually
+- Deno Deploy is the only cloud provider that supports Deno KV
-- future pricing is unknown
+  - future pricing is unknown and may depend on use or storage

 ## KV on Deno Deploy